Samuel-Buteau/Electrolyte_Analysis_FTIR/README.md

 # Requirements
 see requirements.txt
-install the requirements by running on the command line "pip install <something>" with <something substituted for a requirement.
+install the requirements by running on the command line "pip install -r requirements.txt"